JKindonNtx/solutions-euc/engineering/lab/ansible/roles/azure_deploy_vm/readme.md

    -  `accelerated_networking`: Accelerated Networking in use or not.
 Boolean value.
    -  `winrm_timeout`: The timeout to wait for winrm connectivity for Ansible post the deployment of Ansible provisioning scripts.
    -  `winrm_port`: The port used for Ansible.
 Default is `5986`.

+**Note** that given the network configurations in the Azure Subscription we are using, DNS settings are being applied at the NIC level to override anything at the VNET.
+These can be removed if the vNET is updated in the future.

 The following variable configuration files have been created for the performance testing initiative: